hussains1/Portfolio/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Hussain
 ===============================================================================================================================

-Data Analyst
+An aspiring Data Analyst
 ------------

+### About Me

 With a Bachelors degree in Computer science, I bring extensive coding expertise, particularly in Python and SQL.
 My proficiency is bolstered by strong soft skills in time management, critical thinking, and problem-solving, developed overtime through the completion of numerous projects under stringent deadlines.
 I have a broad technical background and, I am well-prepared to excel in roles pertinent to proficient Data Analysis.

 Additionally, I am highly adaptable and thrive in dynamic environments.
 I have experience working as a Trainee Data Analyst, and this experience has equipped me with the technical skills and soft skills, crucial to excel in a data driven role.
 My goal is to use my technical skills and passion for data to become a proficient data analyst.
 I am particularly interested in exploring roles where I can contribute to data-driven decision-making, whether it's in a tech company or a healthcare organization, I am eager to continue learning, staying updated with the latest advancements in data analytics and applying my skills to solve real-world problems.

 * 🌍  I'm based in London, England
 * ✉️  You can contact me at [hussainsalim1@hotmail.com](mailto:hussainsalim1@hotmail.com)